Ivan Varichev: Biography

 Since 1957 Ivan Varichev has participated in Art Exhibitions.
 He painted landscapes, genre paintings, and sketches from the life.
-Most famous for etudes done from nature and lyrical landscapes of rural Russia.
+He is most famous for etudes done from nature and lyrical landscapes of rural Russia.

-Ivan Varichev has become a member of the Leningrad Union of Artists since 1960.
+Ivan Varichev became a member of the Leningrad Union of Artists in 1960.

 Ivan Varichev was awarded the honorary titles of the Honored Artist of the Russian Federation (1983), and the People's Artist of the Russian Federation (2005).

 Paintings by Ivan Varichev reside in State Russian Museum, State Tretyakov Gallery, in art museums and private collections in Russia, Japan, China, England, in the US, France, and others.